JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: blender expoers all types of textures
 NS: export
 NS: so formnat can be anything
-NS: But that is the basic thing to do janet
+NS: But that is the basic thing to do,
 NS: because as soon as yo make more difficult models - not bozes or cylinders
 NS: you run into strange mapping of the textures